On the Origin of Quantum Uncertainty

-Let us construct machines that act on sequences of length $n$ and return a single bit as output (the construction can readily be generalized to write any number of output bits).
+0.25cm {\bf Entangled Classical Turing Machines.} Let us construct machines that act on sequences of length $n$ and return a single bit as output (the construction can readily be generalized to write any number of output bits).
 This single output bit could be the $i$th bit of the halting probability $\Omega_n$, but for our purposes it could be {\em any} calculation returning a single bit.
 Such a computation is determined by one of $2^n$ logic tables (the computation is effectively an $n\to1$ logic gate), which we will encode as binary sequences $\vec m$, living in a space $M_{2^n}$.
-This computation can be written formally using the linear operator ${\cal C}$ \be {\cal C}=\sum_{m_1m_2\cdots m_{2^n}} P_{m_1m_2\cdots m_{2^n}}\otimes \sum_{i=1}^{2^n}P_i\otimes \sigma_x^{m_i}\;. \ee Here, the operators $P_{m_1m_2\cdots m_{2^n}}$ are projectors acting on the space of programs (the vectors $|m_1\cdots m_{2^n}\ra$), while the $P_i$ are projectors on the input states $|s_1\cdots s_n\rangle$.
+This computation can be written formally using the linear operator ${\cal C}$ \be {\cal C}=\sum_{m_1m_2\cdots m_{2^n}} P_{m_1m_2\cdots m_{2^n}}\otimes \sum_{i=1}^{2^n}P_i\otimes \sigma_x^{m_i}\;. \ee Here, the operators $P_{m_1m_2\cdots m_{2^n}}$ are projectors acting on the space of programs (the vectors $\vert m_1\cdots m_{2^n}\ra$), while the $P_i$ are projectors on the input states $\vert s_1\cdots s_n\rangle$ (inputs to the logic operation specified by the program).
 The operator $\sigma_x^{m_i}$ acts on the output bit, conditionally flipping that bit (via the Pauli matrix $\sigma_x$) depending on whether $m_i=1$ (flip) or $m_i=0$ (don't flip).
-An explicit example of a pair of Turing machines implementing arbitrary $1\to1$-computations is given in the Appendix.
+Because the state of the machine is fully determined by the joint program-input state, we will use the state of the bits as a proxy for the state of the Turing machines.

+An explicit example of a pair of Turing machines implementing any of the four $1\to1$-computations (specified by a two-bit program) is given in the Appendix.
 In Eq.~(\ref{comput}) I've conveniently written the vectors $\vec s$ and $\vec m$ using the Dirac bra-ket notation, but because these represent classical states, they can never occur in superpositions in this context.